harusametime/harusametime.github.io/_pages/about.md

 ---

-I am currently working as a Solution Engineer at DataStax Japan, where I focus on proposing generative AI solutions such as Retrieval-Augmented Generation (RAG) using open-source tools like LangChain, centered around Astra DB, a high-speed and scalable cloud database.
+I am currently working as a Solution Engineer at DataStax Japan, where I focus on proposing generative AI solutions such as Retrieval-Augmented Generation (RAG) using open-source tools like LangChain, on top of Astra DB, a high-speed and scalable cloud database.

 From 2018 to 2024, I served as an AI/ML Solutions Architect at Amazon Web Services Japan.
 As a specialist in AWS's AI/ML services, I provided technical support for machine learning platforms, recommendation systems, time series forecasting systems, and generative AI systems.
 The primary services I worked with included Amazon SageMaker, Amazon Personalize, Amazon Forecast, and Amazon Bedrock.